hashicorp/terraform-provider-azurerm/website/docs/r/iothub_dps_shared_access_policy.html.markdown

 * `primary_key` - The primary key used to create the authentication token.

+* `primary_connection_string` - The primary connection string of the Shared Access Policy.

 * `secondary_key` - The secondary key used to create the authentication token.

+* `secondary_connection_string` - The secondary connection string of the Shared Access Policy.

 ## Import